hideakitai/ArxContainer/README.md

 #define ARX_DEQUE_DEFAULT_SIZE XX  // default: 16
 ```

-or create container with template argument:
+Or you can change each container size by template argument.

 ``` C++
 arx::vector<int, 3> vs;